MicrosoftDocs/prose-py-api-docs/prosepy/docs-ref-conceptual/intro.md

 ---
-title: Python Code Accelerator for Azure Data Studio ms.date: 09/18/2018 ms.topic: conceptual ms.service: prose-codeaccelerator
+title: Microsoft PROSE Code Accelerator for Python ms.date: 09/18/2018 ms.topic: conceptual ms.service: prose-codeaccelerator
 ---

-# Python Code Accelerator for Azure Data Studio
+# Microsoft PROSE Code Accelerator for Python

 Code Accelerator uses the power of [PROSE](https://microsoft.github.io/prose) to quickly and accurately produce Python code for data preparation tasks--making you faster and more productive.